eR-Biostat/Courses/abouterbiostat0b.md

 title: The >eR-Biostat initiative
 ---

-# Making R based education materials accessible for all
+# Making R based education materials accessible for all xxx

 One of the main problems in high education at both under graduate and master levels in developing countries is the lack of high quality , **R based**,  materials for courses in education programs.
 The **>eR-Biostat**  initiative is focused on education programs (both undergraduate and master) in Biostatistics/Statistics and for non-statisticians and aim to develop new E-learning system for courses at different education level.